1.2 The NJ CNA Exam Format

 Key Takeaways

-• The New Jersey competency evaluation has two parts: a Skills Evaluation and a Written (or Oral) Knowledge Test, both based on the National Nurse Aide Assessment Program (NNAAP) blueprint.
+• New Jersey's competency evaluation has two parts: a hands-on Skills Evaluation and a Written (or Oral) Knowledge Test, both built on the National Nurse Aide Assessment Program (NNAAP) blueprint and administered for NJ DOH by PSI.

-• The written knowledge test is multiple-choice (roughly 60 scored questions; some forms include unscored pretest items) with about 90 minutes allowed; New Jersey's published written passing standard is approximately 75%.
+• The written knowledge test is multiple-choice — about 60 scored questions plus roughly 10 unscored pretest items (~70 on the form) — with about 90 minutes allowed.

 The Two-Part NNAAP Competency Evaluation